 ※ MiCroKiTS INTRODUCTION:

-During cell cycle, numerous proteins organize protein super-complexes at a number of distinct regions of centrosome (spindle pole in budding yeast), kinetochore/centromere, cleavage furrow/midbody (related or homolog structures in plants and budding yeast called as phragmoplast and bud neck, respectively), telomere and spindle spatially and temporally.
-These super super-complexes play important roles in various biological processes.
+During cell cycle, numerous proteins temporally and spatially localized in distinct sub-cellular regions including centrosome (spindle pole in budding yeast), kinetochore/centromere, cleavage furrow/midbody (related or homolog structures in plants and budding yeast called as phragmoplast and bud neck, respectively), telomere and spindle spatially and temporally.
+These sub-cellular regions play important roles in various biological processes.
 In this work, we have collected all proteins identified to be localized on kinetochore, centrosome, midbody, telomere and spindle from two fungi (S. cerevisiae and S. pombe) and five animals, including C. elegans, D. melanogaster, X. laevis, M. musculus and H. sapiens based on the rationale of "Seeing is believing" (Bloom K et al., 2005).
-Through ortholog searches, the proteins potentially localized at these super-complexes were detected in 143 eukaryotes.
+Through ortholog searches, the proteins potentially localized at these sub-cellular regions were detected in 144 eukaryotes.
 Then the integrated and searchable database MiCroKiTS - Midbody, Centrosome, Kinetochore, Telomere and Spindle has been established.
-Currently, the MiCroKiTS 4.0 database was updated on June 27, 2014, containing 81,226 unique protein entries.
+Currently, the MiCroKiTS 4.0 database was updated on Sep.
+6, 2014, containing 87,983 unique protein entries.
 The database will be updated routinely as new microkits proteins are reported.

 For publication of results please cite the following articles:

-MiCroKiTS 4.0: an updated database of midbody, centrosome and kinetochore, telomere and spindle.
+MiCroKiTS 4.0: a database of midbody, centrosome, kinetochore, telomere and spindle.

-Zhengnan Huang, Zexian Liu, Yongbo Wang, Tianshun Gao, Zhicheng Pan, Jian Ren and Yu Xue.
+Zhengnan Huang, Lili Ma, Yongbo Wang, Zhicheng Pan, Jian Ren, Zexian Liu and Yu Xue.
 Submitted